Learning how to remember passwords is fun and easy.

 To add more uniqueness and complexity, you could turn the “s” into a “z” and capitalize it: whatZg0ing0n.
 If you’re required to add a symbol, you could cut the “a” in half and use a ^, making it wh^tZg0ing0n.

-For people who use the Internet sparingly, this approach is a technique worth considering, though it does rely upon you knowing lyrics in the first place.
+For people who use the Internet sparingly, this approach is worth considering, though the technique does rely upon you knowing lyrics in the first place.
 It doesn’t have to be lyrics only, though.
 You can use book or movie titles, names of people, or any quote or set of words you can modify.

 Nonetheless, there are times when you are given a password and cannot modify it.
 For that, you’ll want robust memory techniques.
 Let’s get started with one of the easiest.